Isshin-ryu Karate-do

 - Blocks with muscular portion of the forearm rather than the bone.

-- Fist formed with the thumb on top rather than wrapped over the first two fingers (this strengthens the wrist to help prevent buckling at the wrist on impact).
+- Fist formed with the thumb on top rather than wrapped over the first two fingers.